INDIANAPOLIS— Chuck Pagano said it on Monday.

 The catch helped set up a touchdown and was just another indication of the 5-9 receiver's playmaking ability.

-“You’re paid to play to make plays and T.Y. is an example of that,”
+"You're paid to play to make plays and T.Y. is an example of that," Reggie Wayne said following the game.

 "He comes out and whenever his number is called, he steps up and makes a play.
 He made a huge play down the sideline to give us some momentum and he's been doing that since he got here."

-However in the second half, the Miami defense kept Hilton off the stat sheet and quarterback
+However in the second half, the Miami defense kept Hilton off the stat sheet and quarterback Andrew Luck took some blame for misfiring on a few passes in No. 13's direction.

 Hilton, who now has six 100-yard receiving games in just 17 career contests, gives the Colts offense a player that can ignite the game with a single touch of the football.